Birding Cold Creek

 Description

-Cold Creek in an interesting place to bird.
-It is located high on the northeastern flanks of the Spring Mountains at the interface of three habitat types: Mojave Desert Scrub, forest at the transition between the Yellow Pine and Pine-Fir zones, and an old burn area grown up in brush, with a little water thrown in.
-There are two main areas to bird: the edge of the forest at the end of the road, and three ponds just downhill (east) from Cold Creek town in the desert scrub.
-Watch for elk and wild horses while birding.
+Cold Creek is located high on the northeastern flank of the Spring Mountains at the interface of three habitat types: Mojave Desert Scrub, mountain forest at the transition between the Yellow Pine and Pine-Fir life zones, and an old burn area grown up in brush, all with a bit of water thrown in.
+There are two main areas to bird: a cluster of three ponds connected by streams in the desert scrub just downhill from Cold Creek Town, and a spring area at the edge of the forest (at the end of a dirt road usually requiring a high-clearance vehicle).
+Be sure to look for elk, and wild horses, and dragonflies here too.

 Cold Creek